mariotalavera/mariotalavera.com/index.md

 Prior to Oracle, I was a data developer working for multiple companies in Central Florida.
 I am also a <a href="https://www.ucf.edu">UCF</a> Alumni.

 In my free time, I like to spend time with my family, go for a run and solve interesting problems.

-Hey, I used to have another <a href="https://mtalavera.wordpress.com">blog</a>, have you been there yet?